Life in New York City

 A well-rounded education is a cornerstone of the Tisch approach to undergraduate studies.
 Combining intensive hands-on learning in the creative field of game design, with a world-class education in the liberal arts, students graduating from Tisch are not only prepared to work in their field but are prepared to work in the 21st century as global citizens.
 With over one-third of the curriculum requirements devoted to writing, humanities, sciences and social sciences, we are making sure that all of the Game Design BFA students explore the intellectual world around them.

-Each undergraduate student will be required to take a minimum of eleven rigorous liberal arts courses offered in the College of Arts & Sciences at NYU.
+Each undergraduate student is required to take a minimum number of rigorous liberal arts courses offered in the College of Arts & Sciences at NYU.
 Games are interdisciplinary by nature, and a great game designer will be one who draws from their life and educational experiences.
-Students can take courses in Greek history, astronomy, languages, politics, literature, gender and sexuality studies, sociology – courses in almost any subject, many of which offer minors.
+Students can take courses in topics like Greek history, astronomy, languages, politics, literature, gender and sexuality studies, sociology – courses in almost any subject, many of which offer minors.

 A Thriving Game Industry

 Students who graduate with BFA from NYU in Game Design will need a healthy industry to enter after school.
-In 2016, the NPD Group reported that total spent on the games industry in the United States alone was $30.4 billion.
+In 2018, the NPD Group reported that total spent on the games industry in the United States alone was $43 billion.
 Additionally, this number only reflects sales from the largest publishers and is focused on retail units.
-The total number is actually significantly larger because new distribution methods like the App Store, digital item sales, and smaller scale studios’ earnings are not accounted for in that estimate.
-Overall, the size of the game industry surpasses both the film and music industries combined, and was predicted to be worth over $100 billion globally by 2017.
+The total number is actually significantly larger because new distribution methods like the App Store, digital item sales, and smaller-scale studios’ earnings are not accounted for in that estimate.
+Overall, the size of the game industry surpasses both the film and music industries combined, and is predicted to be worth over $174 billion globally by 2021.

-Just one concrete example is Rockstar Games.
-In 2013 Rockstar Games released Grand Theft Auto 5, the fastest selling entertainment product in history, earning over one billion dollars in sales in less than a week.
-Rockstar Games is located just down the block from NYU at 622 Broadway, and the game’s publisher, Take-Two Interactive is currently a Game Center event sponsor, monetarily supporting the department.
+One concrete example is Rockstar Games.
+In 2013 Rockstar Games released Grand Theft Auto 5, the fastest-selling entertainment product in history, earning over one billion dollars in sales in less than a week.
+Rockstar Games is located just down the block from NYU at 622 Broadway, and the game’s publisher, Take-Two Interactive is a longtime Game Center event sponsor, monetarily supporting the department.
 Our classes frequently feature visits from Rockstar employees, offering critique and advice to our students.
-The local industry is heathy and we’re constantly making the connections to place our students in industry jobs.
+The local industry is healthy and the Game Center is making the connections to place our students in industry jobs.

 From an NPR article in 2010, “Game Developer Research says there are about 45,000 total employees in the U.S. video game industry, with an average salary of about $80,000.
 Salaries can reach into the six figures, and programmers are among the highest-paid.
 The Bureau of Labor Statistics projects that employment for computer software engineers, some of whom develop video games, will grow by nearly a third in the next decade.”

 In 2016 the Game Center was one of three recipients selected for an Empire State Development grant to help create and support the profile of the game industry right here in New York.
+In 2019, that designation was extended and the amount of state funding raised, reflecting both New York State’s increasing effort to build the games industry here and the Game Center’s central role in that effort.
 The game industry is strong, both economically and artistically.
 New York City is an increasingly attractive hub for game development in no small part due to the Game Center’s involvement in the New York City community.